dai-shi/blog/content/posts/react-hooks-oriented-redux-coding-pattern-without-thunks-and-action-creators/index.md

 ### Motivation

 I love Redux.
-But that doesn't mean I like all parts of Redux eco system.
+But that doesn't mean I like all parts of Redux ecosystem.
 Some people dislike Redux because of its boilerplate code.
 That's sad.
-Boilerplate code is not from the Redux core, but from the eco system.
+Boilerplate code is not from the Redux core, but from the ecosystem.
 Don't get me wrong.
 Best practices are nice and I think the recent work of Redux Starter Kit is great.
 (Claps to Mark)